Liu-group/liu-group.github.io/_posts/2021-8-26-interactive-ultraviolet.md

 Instruction:
 * First click "Activate" to activate the code block
 * Once you see the buttons to "run" at the bottom left corner of the code block, click "run" to run the code.
 Please be patient.
-Starting the kernel can be slow some times.
+Starting the kernel can be slow sometimes.
 * You will see a plot with the radiation curves.
 * Play with the control bar to change the temperature.
 * You can modify the code and plot $\rho(T)$ as a function of the wavelength of the light.